Posterior Differential Regularization with f-divergence for Improving Model Robustness: Model

-For both textual entailment and sentiment analysis, the task-specific layer only takes the first hidden vector $\hvec_{[CLS]}$ produced by BERT, corresponding to the \clstoken token.
+For both classification tasks, the task-specific layer only takes the first hidden vector $\hvec_{[CLS]}$ produced by BERT, corresponding to the \clstoken token.
 Then, the probability of class $k$ is

 where $W^C\in\RR^{m\times d}$ is the learnable parameter, the subscript $k$ indicates the $k$-th row of the matrix, and the bias term is left out for simplicity.

-For standard BERT training, the log-likelihood based on Equation~\ref{eqn:class_obj} is maximized.
-For robust learning methods, the regularization term is imposed to stabilize the class probability change with regard to the input noise.
+For standard BERT training, the log-likelihood based on \autoref{eqn:class_obj} is used.
+For regularized models, the regularization term is added to stabilize the class probability change with regard to the input noise.